In this guide

 So, what is sequencing risk?

-While it sounds complex, the underlying concept of sequencing risk is the risk your super savings will be subjected to the worst returns at the worst possible time – the years surrounding your retirement.
+While it sounds complex, the underlying concept of sequencing risk is the risk your super savings will be subjected to the worst returns at the worst possible time – the years just before and after you retire.

-Your returns matter even more during the so-called retirement risk zone as you switch from building your nest egg to spending it.
+Your investment returns matter even more during the so-called retirement risk zone, which is the period occurring as you switch from building your nest egg to spending it in retirement.
 During these years your super balance is at its largest, so there’s the greatest amount of money in play.
-Poor investment returns at this time have an outsized impact on your savings.
+Poor investment returns at this time have an outsized impact on your accumulated savings pool.

-Even when you move into retirement phase you’re not immune.
-If you have a super pension, you’re required to withdraw a fixed, minimum amount from your pension each year – even if financial markets are down.
-This means you are being forced to sell units even if investment values are low.
-This effectively locks in your losses, unless you have enough cash set aside to ride out periods of volatility.
+Even when you move into retirement you’re not immune to sequencing risk.
+If you have started a super pension, you’re required to withdraw a fixed, minimum amount from your pension each year – even if financial markets are performing poorly.
+This means you are being forced to sell units even if the value of the underlying investment assets is low.
+This effectively locks in your losses, unless you have enough cash set aside in your pension account to ride out periods of volatility.

 Why the order of your returns matters

-The key to sequencing risk is the order – or sequence – in which your investment returns occur.
+The key issue with sequencing risk is the order – or sequence – in which your investment returns occur.

 At the start of your working life you have many years ahead of you to smooth out the ups and downs in investment returns, so the long-term average return is what matters.